redis/ioredis/README.md

 ```

 ## Native Parser
-If [hiredis](https://github.com/redis/hiredis-node) is installed(by `npm install hiredis`),
+If [hiredis](https://github.com/redis/hiredis-node) is installed (by `npm install hiredis`),
 ioredis will use it by default.
 Otherwise, a pure JavaScript parser will be used.
-Typically there's not much differences between them in terms of performance.
+Typically, there's not much difference between them in terms of performance.

 <hr>